Kilimanjaro Rongai Route

 Whilst there are no official statistics, the average success rate for the seven-day Rongai route across all Kilimanjaro operators is 80%, and 65% for the six-day route.
 If you compare these statistics with those of routes like the Lemosho route and Northern Circuit route, you’ll see they aren’t particularly good.
 The reason for this low success rate is the route’s poor acclimatisation profile: it only offers one opportunity to climb high and sleep low.
 Days when you hike up to a new altitude and then descend to a lower altitude for the night are incredibly helpful for acclimatisation.

 The Rongai route is the least frequented of the Kilimanjaro routes.
 It’s the only route to approach the summit from the northern side of the mountain.
 Trekkers often don’t consider the Rongai route because of the perception that it’s not as beautiful.
 However, it’s actually a very beautiful Kilimanjaro route.
 We think it’s a good choice if you’re looking for a quieter, more relaxed climb.

 Good to note

-Though the Rongai route is definitely the least frequented of all the Kilimanjaro routes, over the last couple of years the route has grown in popularity.
+Though the Rongai route is one of the least frequented the Kilimanjaro routes, over the last couple of years the route has grown in popularity.
 If you climb in peak season and start on a group departure date (most commonly a Sunday), you may experience some crowds.
 Speak to us for the latest updates on the Rongai route.